scorpido74/azure-docs.nl-nl/articles/sql-database/sql-database-implement-geo-distributed-database.md

 ---
-title: Een geografisch gedistribueerde oplossing implementeren
+title: Implement a geo-distributed solution
-description: Meer informatie over het configureren van uw Azure SQL database en-toepassing voor failover naar een gerepliceerde data base en de testfailover.
+description: Learn to configure your Azure SQL database and application for failover to a replicated database, and test failover.
 services: sql-database
 ms.service: sql-database
 ms.subservice: high-availability